revathyramanan/C3AN-Nourich/readme.md

 ## Nourich: Disease Specific Diet Management System
 Objective: The goal of the system is to analyze whether a given recipe is suitable for specific chronic conditions (diabetes) or not.
 In addition, the system aims to provide alternative recipes or a revised recipe through ingredient and cooking method substitutions.

 Challenges: Analyzing recipe suitability for diabetes involves investigating the suitability of ingredients, cooking methods, and their interactions.
 This requires structured presentation from unstructured data (e.g., natural language, images) to draw individual inferences on the suitability of ingredients, cooking methods, and their interactions.
 This requires compositional reasoning, where the problem is broken into sub-problems, drawing individual inferences, and is combined to form a final decision on suitability.
 Analyzing the suitability of these individual components requires contextual knowledge, such as nutrition, disease-specific guidelines, glycemic index, and cooking method effects with low-level data elevated to high-level concepts (e.g., "potato is a healthy carbohydrate").
-Although general generative models are trained on extensive data, extracting disease-specific dietary constraints from their embedding space and establishing relationships between concepts to draw inferences remains a significant challenge \cite{}.
+Although general generative models are trained on extensive data, extracting disease-specific dietary constraints from their embedding space and establishing relationships between concepts to draw inferences remains a significant challenge.
 In such high-stakes domains, incorrect recommendations can be harmful, so the model must explain the reasons and also trace its reasoning to trusted knowledge sources.

 #### C3AN for Nourich